December 2014 College Forms President’s Advisory Council

 February 2014 NLC Recognized as Best Educational Facility

-Northeast Lakeview College was recently recognized as one of the 2014 BEST OF by the City of Live Oak Economic Development Corporation in the category of Best Educational Facility.
+Northeast Lakeview College was recently recognized as one of 2014 BEST OF by the City of Live Oak Economic Development Corporation in the category of Best Educational Facility.
 Awards are given in 22 categories annually and this is the second time NLC has received this recognition.

 November 2013 STEM Scholars Honored